hiimtmac/psql-kit/README.md

 ## Advanced Example

-Heres an advanced example.
-Id give a real one, but they're all in work stuff and that cant be shared 👎🏻.
-There's lots of tests, you can check for functionality there.
+Heres a contrived advanced example.
+There's lots of tests, you can also check for functionality there.

 ```swift
 final class Pet: Model, Table {